 Practical and emotional wellbeing support following bereavement

-The information contained in this page details sources of support for all ages, including those who may have experienced the loss of a child.
+The information contained in this page details sources of support for individuals of all ages, including those who may have experienced the loss of a child.

 In addition, Beck Ferrari, STLS district team and KEPS have provided answers to those initial questions that you yourself may have.
 They have provided information about those things that you will want to consider as you welcome back to school those children and young people who may be experiencing loss and grief, in the immediate, the first few weeks and longer term.
 We are grateful to them for such comprehensive advice and guidance.